 Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+This also includes pseudo-images that are computer-generated images that otherwise appear to be a photograph or video.

 These are not always sexually or criminally motivated.
 Such images may be created and shared consensually by young people who are in relationships, as well as between those who are not in a relationship.
 It is also possible for a young person in a consensual relationship to be coerced into sharing an image with their partner.